 Students are required to take the following:

 1. CAMS 101, Introduction to Cinema and Media Studies

-4. One theory course, which can be fulfilled by either CAMS 200, Thinking through Cinema: Film and Media Theory, or PHIL 203, Philosophy of Art
+4. One theory course, which can be fulfilled by one of these two courses:

 - CAMS 227, Television